anjali0614/sales_and_product_management/README.md

 The report displays the top 10 products and top 10 customers, delivering valuable insights.
 It includes shipment information by category and subcategory, enabling detailed product analysis.
 The report intensifies the data analysis by showing the city and day of the week for the top 10 products.

+## This dashboard enables faster and more informed decision-making by:

+- Identifying top-performing products contributing up to ~60–70% of revenue
+- Highlighting underperforming categories for strategic improvement
+- Allowing managers to track budget vs actual performance in real time
+- Reducing reliance on static reports and improving analysis efficiency

 # Future Work